telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-search-panel.md

 ## Change the color of the highlighted text

 By default, the symbols matching the searching criteria are colored in red.
-This can easily be changed by changing the value of the __HightlightBrush__ in the __HighlightTextBlock__:
+You can easily change the highlighted text value to green by changing the value of the __HightlightBrush__ in the __HighlightTextBlock__, as shown in Example 2:

 #### __[XAML] Example 2: Change the HighlightBrush of the HighlightTextBlock.__
 	<Style TargetType="telerik:HighlightTextBlock">